 My mom is a clever lady.
 She always said, “Adam, if you’re going to be a good business consultant, you should never ask a question of a client without knowing at least some of the answer.”

 I asked Bryan if he made enough sales and the answer was no. My response to him?
-What do you know about partner marketing?
+What do you know about a partnership marketing?

 Such partnerships are particularly prevalent in the IT sector, but every business, big and small, should do it.
 Who could forget Taco Bell and Doritos, and their joint ‘Doritos Locos Tacos’ campaign?
 Or Adidas’ hook-up with Kanye West to produce the Yeezy brand of sneakers that helped Adidas’ net income in 2019 climb 19.5% to $1.9 billion?